-The use of information and communication technology is an integral part of the national curriculum and is a key skill for everyday life.
-Computers, tablets, I PADS, programmable robots, digital and video cameras are a few of the tools that can be used to acquire, organise, store, manipulate, interpret, communicate and present information.
-At Holmwood School, we recognise that pupils are entitled to quality hardware and software and a structured and progressive approach to the learning of the skills needed to enable them to use it effectively.
+The use of computing is an integral part of the national curriculum and is a key skill for everyday life.
+Computers, tablets, iPads, programmable robots, digital and video cameras are a few of the tools that can be used to acquire, organise, store, manipulate, interpret, communicate and present information.
+At Holmwood School, we recognise that pupils are entitled to computing infrastructure and resources, and a structured and progressive approach to the learning of the skills needed to enable them to use it effectively.
 The purpose of this policy is to state how the school intends to make this provision.